PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 Use the npm package `csurf` to protect your website from CSRF-attacks.

 ## Part 9: Optional tasks
 Here are some optional tasks you most likely must complete if you want to get a grade higher than 3.
-Remember that completing these extra tasks does not necessarily give you a higher grade, but you have to complete them to be able to get a higher grade.
-Also, do not forget to read the [Project Grading Guidelines](project-grading-guidelines/) every now and then.
+Remember that completing these extra tasks does not necessarily give you a higher grade; also read the [Project Grading Guidelines](project-grading-guidelines/).

 ### Search or Pagination (required for grade 4)
 Implement search or pagination for at least one of your resource types.